 Memberships and volunteer activity

 I am a member of the Editors’ Association of Canada.
-I am also part of the Writers’ Community of Durham Region, a not-for-profit writing association based just east of Toronto, Canada.
-Since 2010, I have served on the WCDR’s Board of Directors – I currently sit as the Board’s Web Liaison, and maintain the organization’s website, including its editor’s directory.
-Since October 2012, I’ve read short fiction submissions for Electric Velocipede, and have done the same since May 2013 for Ideomancer.
+I am also part of the Writers’ Community of Durham Region, a not-for-profit writing association based just east of Toronto.
+From 2010 to 2013, I served on the WCDR’s Board of Directors, first as Secretary then as Web Liaison.
+I also read short fiction submissions for Electric Velocipede starting in October 2012 and ending with the magazine’s closure at the end of 2013.
+As of January 2014, I currently read submissions for Lightspeed.